-Students that acquire the skills to harness what these technologies offer are able to apply their knowledge to a variety of creative endeavors outside of traditional theatre, including museums, theme parks, retail spaces and interactive displays.
+Students that acquire the skills to harness what these technologies offer are able to apply their knowledge to a variety of creative endeavors outside of traditional theatre, including sporting events, theme parks, retail spaces and immersive environments.
 Integrated Media provides the skills, tools and inspiration for tomorrow’s storytellers as artists, directors and designers.

 We consider Integrated Media an area of work and study that is in conversation with all other disciplines.
 The M.F.A. in Design and Technology is a three-year, 60 hour course of study consisting of four components: the design studio, skill-building, realized productions and critical thinking/writing, culminating in a unique thesis of the student's own invention.
 The Integrated Media studio classes are dedicated to in-depth exploration of current and future techniques and technologies in the field of media-based storytelling and audience engagement.
 Two candidates per discipline are admitted each year to a program of 30 students - a small group within the large department.

 In addition to The University of Texas at Austin's Graduate School requirements, we require that students complete a course in the fundamentals of Vectorworks before the second semester begins.
 This requirement may be satisfied on-campus if the student is not fluent in Vectorworks before arriving.